Menu

 Upon completion of this workshop, participants should be able to:

-Presenter marcela polanco, LMFT
+Presenter Marielle Berg, LMFT

 PLEASE NOTE: This event will be recorded.
 By registering for this event you are consenting to a recording being made which may include your voice and/or image.
 This recording may be available for review and downloading.
 By registering for this event, you are agreeing for your likeliness to possibly be used by Marin CAMFT.